mikabohinen/nvim-nix/README.md

 - **Nix → Lua**: Provides tools and generates configuration
 - **Lua → Vimscript**: Calls vim commands and integrates with existing patterns
-- **Vimscript → Lua**: Invokes lua functions for modern features
 - **No layer bypassing**: Each respects the others' domains

-This architecture ensures that adding a language server happens in Nix, defining key-mappings happens in Vimscript, configuring LSP behavior happens in Lua.
+This architecture ensures that adding a language server happens in Nix, defining key-mappings happens in Vimscript (with the exception of LSP bindings), configuring LSP behavior happens in Lua.
 Each language does what it is meant to do.

 ### File Structure